xds0112/5G_based_Link_level_Integrated_Sensing_and_Communication_Simulator/README.md

 ## Getting Started
-    To simulate full downlink ISAC scenario, run 'launchFullDownlinkSimulation' in the root directory, To simulate time division duplex (TDD) ISAC scenario,  run 'launchTimeDivisionDuplexSimulation' in the root directory,
+    To simulate the full downlink ISAC scenario, run 'launchFullDownlinkSimulation' in the root directory, To simulate time division duplex (TDD) ISAC scenario,  run 'launchTimeDivisionDuplexSimulation' in the root directory,